FUSED-Net: Detecting Traffic Signs with Limited Data: Results Discussion

 Our proposed \modelName\ model even surpasses the average performance of CD-FSOD, which was designed specifically for cross-domain scenarios.
 This success can be attributed to \modelName's straightforward yet effective training strategy.
 Unlike CD-FSOD, which employs a complex two-model system with adaptive learning based on augmentations, our approach uses a single model trained with a pseudo-support set.
 This method not only simplifies the training process but also enhances generalization by effectively increasing the data supply during fine-tuning.

-In conclusion, our model \modelName\ demonstrates outstanding performance in cross-domain FSOD, surpassing current SOTA architectures in terms of average mAP.
-This achievement, coupled with the model’s simplicity and robustness, positions our approach as a highly effective solution for real-world FSOD tasks, even in scenarios involving significant domain shifts.
+In conclusion, while FUSED-Net demonstrates slight domain-specific limitations in simpler datasets like UODD, the overall results firmly establish it as a versatile and robust architecture for cross-domain FSOD.
+This achievement, coupled with its simplicity and robustness, positions our approach as a highly effective solution for real-world FSOD, even in scenarios involving significant domain shifts.